jcrobak/parquet-python/docs/source/details.rst

 When writing a data-frame with a column of pandas type ``Category``, the data will be encoded using parquet "dictionary encoding".
-This stores all the possible values of the column (typically strings) separately, and the index corresponding to each value as a data set of int32 numbers.
+This stores all the possible values of the column (typically strings) separately, and the index corresponding to each value as a data set of integers.
 If there is a significant performance gain to be made, such as long labels, but low cardinality, users are suggested to turn their object columns into the category type: